-This Overnight Keto Chia Seed Pudding Recipe is the perfect low carb breakfast for those on a keto diet or simply those who are just cutting down on carbohydrates.
+This keto chia pudding recipe is the perfect low carb breakfast for those on a keto diet or simply those who are just cutting down on carbohydrates.
 Made with basic ingredients, you toss everything in a bowl and grab and go the next day.

 How many of you have tried low carb chia pudding?
 In all honesty I was very skeptical at first, but thought why not try out a gluten friendly pudding recipe.